Beside the Mountain

 • Use a flour coating to stop the fruit from sinking!
 Adding just a tablespoon of flour to coat the fruit can easily prevent the fruit from baking into the bottom of a muffin.
 The flour can also stop muffins from turning the color of the fruit.

 • Use a spatula to fold the fruit into the muffin batter so the fruit does not squish!
 Be gentle with the fruit!
+And do not overfold the muffins, or they will become squat and dense instead of big and beautiful with bakery-style tops!

 These moist muffin recipes with fruit are perfect to make for nourishing and filling snacks!
 There's a recipe for everyone!